-It’s true also that one of the primary goals of a date is discover important things about the other person so you can evaluate if you want a second date (or even a third!).
+It’s true also that one of the primary goals of a date is discover important things about the other person so you can evaluate if you want a second date (or even a third).

-As naturally and casually as you can work them into conversation (rephrased in your own words of course), here are eight first-date questions you should ask, since the responses will reveal significant things about the other person:
+As naturally and casually as you can work them into conversation (rephrased in your own words, of course!), here are eight first-date questions you should ask, since the responses will reveal significant things about the other person:

 1. “Where did you grow up, and what was your family like?”
-The eminent psychologist Karl Menninger said that one of the most reliable gauges of a person’s emotional health as an adult was a stable, satisfying childhood.
+Eminent psychologist Karl Menninger said that one of the most reliable gauges of a person’s emotional health as an adult was a stable, satisfying childhood.
 This doesn’t mean, of course, that you should automatically avoid someone who had a difficult upbringing.
 But you do want the assurance that the individual has insight into his or her family background and has sought to address lingering wounds and unhealthy patterns.

 3. “What’s your big passion?”
 This gets to the core of a person’s being.
 If the individual responds with “I dunno,” that might be a red flag that he or she isn’t passionate about anything.
 But you’re likely to get valuable insight from the person who answers, “My kids … Travel … My church … My career … The mentoring program I’m involved with … Rock-climbing …” Follow up with questions about why the person become so passionate about this particular endeavor or emphasis.

 4. “What are you looking for in a relationship?”
 This may strike some as too pointed—like you’re trying to determine if you fulfill the job description.
 But it is helpful to know right up front if someone responds, “Fun and companionship.
 I’m not interested in anything serious right now.”
 It’s also helpful information if someone says, “I’m looking for someone who shares my values and wants to explore a future together.”